Blood cells and blood counts – energy and immunity

 Think for example of the main role of the heart and lungs, to enable us to breathe in oxygen and then pump it around the body.
 When muscle is lost from the heart and lungs, these essential processes can also be affected.
 This means it takes the body much more effort to breathe in and move sufficient oxygen around the body.
 It is also slower to rid the body of waste products including carbon dioxide.
 This can have a big effect on your stamina and energy levels.

 The psychological impact of cancer can be enormous.
 One of the most difficult areas for people during cancer treatment can be the effects a loss of appetite or change in shape on their social life and how they feel about themselves.
-A change in appearance – depending on whether they have lost or gained a lot of weight – tends to make people feel very self-conscious, and it is a common reaction to want to hide away, or to disguise yourself in unflattering clothes.
-The way you appear to yourself and other can also be constant reminder of illness.
+A change in appearance - depending on whether they have lost or gained a lot of weight - tends to make people feel very self-conscious, and it is a common reaction to want to hide away or to disguise yourself in unflattering clothes.
+The way you appear to yourself and other can also be a constant reminder of illness.
 Many people find it very hard to deal with this.

 At times, due to the nature of this illness, such changes are almost unavoidable.
-However, I do hope that such reminders help you realise again the importance of keeping track of your nutritional health, and of finding practical ways in which you may limit the impact of cancer and its treatment.
+However, I do hope that such reminders help you realize again the importance of keeping track of your nutritional health, and of finding practical ways in which you may limit the impact of cancer and its treatment.
 As I’ve said before, this doesn’t always have to involve huge changes or a superhuman quest.
 Investing in the effort to nibble when you are not feeling hungry, or adjusting some of the usual ways you eat, are small things that you can do for yourself.
 Such changes may make a big difference in your treatment outcome, and also give you more confidence, help you maintain energy, boost your concentration, and enable you to keep enjoying the life you want.
 So, if you do look in the mirror and feel discouraged, sad or distraught, bear in mind that while this is a natural reaction, there are also ways you can take action to change things.